makerdao/community/governance/votes/Executive vote - July 29, 2022.md

 *Please note that:*
 - **RWA009_A_OUTPUT_CONDUIT** represents Genesis trading address (receivers of DAI who will swap to fiat).
 - **RWA009_A_JAR** represents the address where Genesis trading will send DAI for monthly fee repayments as instructed by RWA Foundation (pursuant to the agreement with Genesis).
-- **RWA009_A_URN** represents the vault where DAI is drawn-down during Spells and where principal is repaid at the end of this deal.
+- **RWA009_A_URN** represents the vault where DAI is drawn down during Spells and where principal is repaid at the end of this deal.

 #### Additional Information